jakzale/XTeamDebuggingSample/README.md

   }
 }
 ```
+(**Note** that JSON
+files should not contain comments, they were used in this case for demonstration
+purposes only)

-Again, we stop the function host, build everything, start the function host again, and make another `curl` request.
+Again, we rebuild everything, restart function host, and make another `curl`
+request:

 ``` sh
 $ curl localhost:7071/api/sample